KnowageLabs/Knowage-Documentation/chapter_3/create_location/gis.rst

 Indicators
 ~~~~~~~~~~

 Measures definition is configurable by adding indicators.
 The interface is shown below.
-This section is only present when dataset is chosen for the document.
-Indicators are represented by pairs of measure field from selected dataset and corresponding label that will be used on map.
-Clicking on add indicators creates empty pair.
-Measure filed should be selected by picking one option from combo box that contains measure fields from selected dataset.
+This section is available only when dataset is chosen for the document.
+In order to add a new indicator the user must click on **add indicator** and choose the measure field from selected dataset and a correspondig label that will be used on map.
 Label should be inserted as free text by editing corresponding table column.

 .. _indicatorsinterface:
 .. figure:: media/image368.png